ZahraShafiei14/Reddit/readme.md

 6. [Contact Information](#ContactInformation)

 ## Description <a name="description"></a>
-This is my advanced programming mid-term project, which is a Movie Aggregator application implemented in Java.
+This is my advanced programming mid-term project, which is a Reddit-like application implemented in Java.
 It allows users to create subreddit and post, upvote/ downvote on them.
 ## Usage <a name="usage"></a>
 ### Reddit Menu